 Changes made during this period go into effect the first day of the month after the change.

 The best time to add a Medicare Supplement is within the first 6 months of the start of your Part B coverage (you must have both Parts A & B).
-Usually, this is at age 65.
+Usually, this is when you turn 65.
 During this period, you can get a policy at the best available rate, regardless of your health status.
 Acceptance is guaranteed.

-If you miss your Medigap Open Enrollment Period, you may be eligible for a Special Enrollment Period (SEP) - see below.
+If you miss your Medigap Open Enrollment Period, you may be eligible for a Special Enrollment Period (SEP).

 If you miss Medigap Open Enrollment and do not qualify for a Special Enrollment Period, you can apply for a Supplement, but there are medical questions, your acceptance is not guaranteed, and even if you are accepted, costs may be high.

-In 5 states (California, Idaho, Illinois, Nevada, and Oregon), the month or so following your birthday is considered an Open Enrollment period if you are already enrolled in a Medicare Supplement.
+In 13 states, the time around your birthday is considered a special period for changes if you are already enrolled in a Medicare Supplement.
 The Birthday Rule allows you to change your Medigap coverage without going through medical underwriting or answering health questions.
 Each state has slightly different rules for this period, so check the rules that apply where you live.

-For example, in Illinois, people between 65 and 75 may change from one Medigap plan to another plan offered by the same carrier within 45 days, starting on the day of their birthday each year.
+For example, in Illinois, people between the ages of 65 and 75 may change from one Medigap plan to another plan offered by the same carrier within 45 days, starting on the day of their birthday each year.
 The new plan must be of equal or lesser benefit than the existing plan.
+However, different carriers have different rules, so it's best to check with your carrier.

 Even if you are happy with your current Medicare coverage, it's a good idea to conduct a quick review annually.
 I can help you identify upcoming changes to your policy, compare drug plans, and review benefits to make sure that you are still getting what you want*.
 Click the LEARN MORE button to get started.